CtrlK

 Actionability

-There are no concrete commands, executable code examples, or copy-paste ready snippets.
-The workflow steps describe what to do abstractly ('Check jira version', 'Retrieve issues using basic listing or JQL filters') without showing actual CLI invocations, flags, or output formats.
-The skill essentially describes rather than instructs.
+There are no concrete commands, code examples, or executable snippets beyond mentioning `jira version` and `jira configure` by name.
+The workflow steps describe what to do abstractly ('Retrieve issues using basic listing or JQL filters') without showing actual CLI invocations, flags, or output formats.
+Everything is deferred to the reference file.

 1 / 3